junxit/us-congress-bills-119/metadata.md

 - 2025-02-25 — Committee on Rules and Administration.
 Original measure reported to Senate by Senator McConnell.
 Without written report.
 - 2025-02-25 — Introduced in Senate
 - 2025-02-25 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 16.
+- 2025-02-27 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.
+- 2025-02-27 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S1434; text: 02/25/2025 CR S1352-1358)